-You are driving and hit a parked car.
+1. You hit a parked car

 In most situations when you hit another vehicle that is stationary and legally parked, you are 100 per cent at fault.
-This includes scenarios like opening your car door and hitting the door of a parked car, or backing out of a space and hitting the car in the space opposite form you.
+This includes scenarios like opening your car door and hitting the door of a parked car, or backing out of a parking space and hitting the car in the space opposite from you.
 These types of accidents are the most frequent kind of parking lot accident.

 When leaving a parking space, you must yield to all oncoming traffic, as they have the right-of-way.
 You are responsible for ensuring that it is safe for you to leave your space.
 Therefore, in this situation, the fault will most likely fall on you.

 4. Two cars collide when competing for a parking space

 As both drivers are moving, they will both have some level of fault in this accident.
 However, the fault may not fall evenly.
 In a situation like this, different factors will be considered to determine who has more fault.
 These factors can include which driver (if any) had the right-of-way, points of impact on the vehicles, which direction each driver was turning and how far into the parking space each vehicle was when the collision happened.

 What do I do after a parking lot accident?